debasish-panda-22/Todo-app-django-react/README.md

-hello world
-this is a project for to do app for now
+this is a todo app project made in Django and React